HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 ## Version updates:

 **Notepad-- 5.0 (Final Version)**
-- Released only for Mac for the time being due to certain issues, Windows edition should be released soon
 - New language capability (English & French)/Nouvelle capacité linguistique (anglais et français)
 - New better UI/Nouvelle meilleure interface utilisateur
 - It looks better/Ça a l'air meilleure